CiteTax

 New Hampshire Income Tax Calculator

 New Hampshire eliminated its Interest and Dividends Tax effective January 1, 2025.
-The state levies no tax on wages, salary, or investment income for tax year 2025 and beyond.
+The state levies no tax on wages, salary, or investment income.

 0%

 New Hampshire eliminated its Interest and Dividends Tax effective January 1, 2025.
-The state levies no tax on wages, salary, or investment income for tax year 2025 and beyond.
+The state levies no tax on wages, salary, or investment income.

 Source: New Hampshire Department of Revenue Administration